 The Bank of Canada

-The Bank of Canada (BoC) kept the key interest rate (also known as the overnight rate) untouched at 1.00% for all eight of their interest rate announcements throughout the year.
+The Bank of Canada interest rate (also known as the overnight rate) was kept untouched at 1.00% for all eight of their interest rate announcements throughout the year.
 With Europe (notably Greece and Italy) and the US showing poor economic growth with threats of default, the Bank of Canada chose to keep the overnight rate low to keep the Canadian economy healthy.
 And for the most part, it worked, although the BoC Governer, Mark Carney noticed signs of growing Canadian consumer debt hitting all-time highs (most of which was mortgage debt) and issued a few warnings.
 As Ratehub.ca pointed out though, Canadian mortgage debt at a record high wasn’t as big a threat to the economy as it seemed because Canadians maintained high average credit scores, had healthy home equity, and also started to rein in their debts.

 Target interest rate, as set by the Bank of Canada, at key interest rate announcements in 2011